 2 Small Planes Collide, Crash in Denver

-Ed Mascarenas, 36, was driving through an alley when heard a loud noise, looked up and saw a plane spinning toward the ground.
+Ed Mascarenas, 36, said he was driving through an alley when heard a loud noise, looked up and saw a plane spinning toward the ground.
 He said it crashed between a house and a garage.

 Mascarenas said he ran to the wreckage and tried to pull open the door but failed. ``Nobody got out.
 I tried to get in there.
 I could hear someone,″ he said.